pretix/pretix-docs/docs/guides/taxes.md

 Under "Calculation", select the action to be taken under the specified conditions (country and customer).
 If you want to charge a tax rate specific to the conditions you defined, select "Charge VAT" and enter the tax rate in the input field below.
-If you want to implement a reverse charge rule for the condition, select "Reverse charge" and enter the reverse charge tax rate in the input field.
+If you want to implement a reverse charge rule for the condition, select "Reverse charge" and leave the field below empty.

 The other options allow you to charge no tax, to require manual approval, or to forbid sales altogether for the condition you defined.
-You may leave the input field below empty if there is no tax rate or reverse charge tax rate to be charged.
+You may leave the input field below empty in those cases.

 Under "Reason", you can select a legal reason for the tax rule you put into place.
 If the drop-down menu does not offer your specific reason, select a more general option.